 In fact, what we eat in our childhood will impact not only our adolescence but also our adulthood.
 A healthy diet helps children grow and accelerates their physical and mental development.
 At the end of the day, we should aim for a diet that helps maintain ideal body weight while also providing immunity against chronic diseases.

-And what better way to achieve that than opting for a balanced diet.
+And what better way to achieve that than opting for a balanced diet?
 But what is a balanced diet at its core?
-How big of a role calories play in determining what is a balanced diet and what is not?
+How big of a role do calories play in determining what is a balanced diet and what is not?
 What is the right way to eat?
 We find the answers to these questions and more in this detailed guide.

 Let us start at the grass-root level by understanding the components of a balanced diet.

-A balanced diet has been defined as a “variety of foods, basing meals on starchy foods and eating at least 5 portions of fruit and veg a day” by the Foods Standards Agency, a non-ministerial department of the Government of the UK.
+A balanced diet has been defined as a "variety of foods, basing meals on starchy foods and eating at least five portions of fruit and veg a day" by the Foods Standards Agency, a non-ministerial department of the Government of the UK.
 But, let us try to break down this definition in simple terms.